-Current versus non-current classification (Continued)

-- Embedded derivatives that are not closely related to the host contract are classified consistently with the cash flows of the host contract. - Derivative instruments that are designated as, and are effective hedging instruments, are classified consistently with the classification of the underlying hedged item.
+- Where the Group expects to hold a derivative as an economic hedge (and does not apply hedge accounting) for a period beyond 12 months after the end of the reporting period, the derivative is classified as non-current (or separated into current and non-current portions) consistently with the classification of the underlying item. - Embedded derivatives that are not closely related to the host contract are classified consistently with the cash flows of the host contract. - Derivative instruments that are designated as, and are effective hedging instruments, are classified consistently with the classification of the underlying hedged item.
 The derivative instruments are separated into current portions and non-current portions only if a reliable allocation can be made.